How to run MongoDB on Kubernetes?

 MongoDB Enterprise Kubernetes Operator

-MongoDB Inc created this operator of Kubernetes.
-The purpose of this operator is to make it easy to deploy, manage, and scale MongoDB clusters on Kubernetes.
-It provides features such as backup and restores, automatic failover, and scaling.
+MongoDB Kubernetes operator makes it easy to deploy, manage, and scale MongoDB clusters on Kubernetes.
+It provides features such as backup and restore, automatic failover, and scaling.

 Helm Charts